datazoompuc/datazoom.social/cran-comments.md

 ## Vignettes

-Vignette code chunks are set to `eval = FALSE` because the examples require downloading large microdata files (~100MB+ per quarter) from IBGE's servers, which would make vignette build times impractical for CRAN checks.
-The code is correct and functional — users can run it interactively after installing the package.
+* Vignette code chunks are set to `eval = FALSE` because the examples require downloading large microdata files (~100MB+ per quarter) from IBGE's servers, which would make vignette build times impractical for CRAN checks.
+The code is correct and functional.
+Users can run it interactively after installing the package.
+This is the same reason why the examples are run only if interactive.